Qualifications and Screening

 Significance of Professional Experience.

-To meet this criteria, a LASIK surgeon must typically have performed over 1,000 refractive surgery procedures and/or have at least 10 years of experience performing refractive surgery procedures like LASIK or cataract surgery.
+To meet this screening standard, a LASIK surgeon must typically have performed over 1,000 refractive surgery procedures and/or have at least 10 years of experience performing refractive surgery procedures like LASIK or cataract surgery.
 While many LASIK surgeons promote the number of procedures they have performed (typically in advertisements) as a significant reason to choose them, this should not be considered in isolation.
-Many of these high volume LASIK surgeons offer only laser eye surgery, which may not be your best option as other refractive surgery procedures may be a better option (please see the qualification entitled “Complete Refractive Care: More Than LASIK™ below for more info).
+Many of these high-volume LASIK surgeons offer only laser eye surgery, which may not be your best option, as other refractive surgery procedures may be a better option (please see the qualification entitled “Complete Refractive Care: More Than LASIK™ below for more info).

 Surgeons Who Meet This Qualification at Trusted LASIK Surgeons.

-All of the LASIK, refractive and cataract surgeons profiled in our Trusted LASIK Surgeons™ and Trusted Cataract Surgeons™ Directory have managed complications from laser vision and other refractive surgery procedures (and generally cataract as well) of patients who were first operated on by another eye doctor.
+All of the LASIK, refractive, and cataract surgeons profiled in our Trusted LASIK Surgeons® Directory and Trusted Cataract Surgeons® Directory have managed complications from laser vision and other refractive surgery procedures (and generally cataract as well) of patients who were first operated on by another eye doctor.

 6. Offer Advanced Technologies: Custom Laser Vision Surgery and "All Laser" LASIK